philippendrulat/MenuBug/README.md

 Steps to recreate this repo:
 * ionic start sidemenu
 * remove the split pane around the menu in [AppComponent](src/app/app.component.html)
-* Create the gesture in [src/app/folder/gesture.directive.ts](GestureDirective)
+* Create the gesture in [GestureDirective](src/app/folder/gesture.directive.ts)
-* register the gesture in [src/app/folder/folder.mudule.ts]
+* register the gesture in [FolderModule](src/app/folder/folder.module.ts)
-* add the gesture to the div with the id container in [src/app/folder/folder.page.html]
+* add the gesture to the div with the id container in [FolderPage](src/app/folder/folder.page.html)
-* enlarge the div in folder.page.scss and stick to upper screen
+* enlarge the div in [FolderPage.scss](src/app/folder/folder.page.scss) and stick to upper screen